johnfedoruk/bangular/aio/content/guide/user-input.md

-When a user presses and releases a key, the `keyup` event occurs, and Angular provides a corresponding DOM event object in the `$event` variable which this code passes as a parameter to the component's `onKey()` method.
+When a user presses and releases a key, the `keyup` event occurs, and Bangular provides a corresponding DOM event object in the `$event` variable which this code passes as a parameter to the component's `onKey()` method.

 <code-example path="user-input/src/app/keyup.components.ts" region="key-up-component-1-class-no-type" title="src/app/keyup.components.ts (class v.1)" linenums="false">